AkmalHusain2003/brain-tumor-tda-gradcam/README.md

 *Figure 5: Example of how model processes the images to detect tumor and the intensity of the Grad-CAM++ is up to 1.*

 ![Normal Image](./result/tda_sample_006.png)
-*Figure 6: Different with the tumor image, for the normal one the intensity cannot reach 1 and the point cloud not pointing properly.*
+*Figure 6: Different with the tumor image, for the normal one the intensity cannot reach 1.*